NORMA-Inc/AtEar/README.md

 ### Dockerization
 It will be released this month.

+### Reference
+AtEar can overcome the limitation of WIPS with high mobility and convenience works. <br>
+It has resulted in partnership with SAMSUNG, KT.
+Besides, small middle business and public institutions have chosen AtEar as their wireless security solution because of convenience management and competitive cost.
+Some of them are the City Hall of Seoul, Korea Rail Network Authority and Korea University etc. <br>

 ### Atear-Demo add-on Features
 1. A wireless product portion to provide a database that can be specified.
 2. It will provide some of the latest firmware database of Access Point.